 At a Glance

-- Tasks: Support young people in residential care, providing guidance and companionship.
+- Tasks: Support young people in residential care with daily activities and emotional needs.

 - Company: Join a collaborative team dedicated to making a difference in children's lives.

-- Benefits: Earn up to £13.50 per hour with flexible shifts and free DBS checks.
+- Benefits: Earn up to £13.50 per hour, enjoy flexible hours, and receive free DBS and training.

-- Why this job: Make a real impact while enjoying a supportive and inclusive work environment.
+- Why this job: Make a real impact while working in an inclusive environment that values your contributions.

 - Qualifications: Minimum 3 months experience with children; passion for helping others is essential.